Music

 This was the first piece in which I collaborated with pianist extraordinaire Evan Hines.
 What drew me to Evan was his gentle and subtle approach to music-making, and this piece of music has a kind of delicacy that feels so vulnerable (especially at the end).
 But his humor and compassion, and our similar love for Beyoncé has continued to foster a fruitful friendship.

-This Earthly Round by Dr. Miriama Young
+This Earthly Round by Miriama Young

 Oh, this one...
 It seems fitting that I studied this during the pandemic, because we felt “in the dark” as a society; questions and questions and questions.
 The soundscape here feels simultaneously right and wrong - you’ll see what I mean.
 The sounds are strange, and I love it.
 A great memory for me is playing this piece in a lesson for my now colleague Dr. Stephen Page.
 We both were like… “Oh, this is a good one”.